Download eBooks & Wiring Diagrams (FREE)

 Solar input ports on a Victron solar charge controller

-In the image below, we show a sample charge controller wiring diagram that connects the controller to two solar panels.
+The image below shows a sample charge controller wiring diagram connecting the controller to two solar panels.

-Note: This specific diagram is for camper van conversions, so we include an “entry gland” and “rubber grommet”.
-If you’ll be installing a solar system for a home, you could disregard those two products.
+Note: This specific diagram is for camper van conversions, so we include an “entry gland” and “rubber grommet.”
+If you install a solar system for a home, you could disregard those two products.

 Wiring the solar panels to charge controller with wire size recommendations

-In order to complete this section, you will need to know the following two pieces of information:
+To complete this section, you must know the following two pieces of information.

-Other than the solar panels and charge controller, below is a list of materials you’ll need.
-This material list works for solar arrays that are 440W, or less, with panels wired in series.
-If your array doesn’t fall within these parameters, you can read our above linked articles to help you size your materials.
+Besides the solar panels and charge controller, below is a list of materials you’ll need.
+This material list works for solar arrays that are 440W or less, with panels wired in series.
+If your array doesn’t fall within these parameters, you can read our above-linked articles to help you size your materials.

-* Note: This wire spool only includes red wire.
+Note: This recommended wire above only includes red wire.
 You’ll need to get a spool of black wire of the same wire gauge.

 Ancor-branded wires aren’t the cheapest.
-But we recommend them because the wires are ‘marine grade’ and resist corrosion when exposed to the harsh outdoor environment (UV, salty air, rain).
-Watch our video review to learn more about them.
+But we recommend them because the wires are ‘marine grade’ and resist corrosion when exposed to harsh outdoor environments (UV, salty air, rain).
+This is critical since a portion of these wires will be lying outside on your van’s roof.
+Watch our Ancor wire product review below to learn more about them.

 To complete this section, you’ll have to cut the solar wire and strip off the insulation jacket.
-To do this, you’ll need a multi-tool like the one we recommend below.
+You’ll need a multi-tool like the one we recommend below to do this.

 Wire Cutter, Stripper, & Crimper (10-22 AWG)